 Professor Just teaches courses in behavioral economics, methods in empirical risk research, and econometric theory and practice.

 Awards and Honors

-- Award for Outstanding Accomplishments in Research for outstanding research on behavioral economics as it affects food choices, and its impact on lunchroom practices in thousands of schools (2014) College of Agricultural and Life Sciences, Cornell University
+- Award for Outstanding Accomplishments in Applied Research (Behavioral economics as it affects food choices, and its impact on lunchroom practices in thousands of schools) (2014) College of Agricultural and Life Sciences, Cornell University

 - Distinguished Extension and Outreach Program, Group Award for Smarter Lunchrooms, Cornell Center for Behavioral Economics in Child Nutrition Programs (2013) Agricultural and Applied Economic Association

 - Quality of Research Discovery Award for “The Welfare Impacts of Commodity Price Volatility: Evidence from Rural Ethiopia.”
 (2013) Agricultural and Applied Economics Association